 This unusual book takes the form of a dialogue between a linguist and another scientist.
-The dialogue takes place over six days, with each day devoted to a particular topic—and the ensuing digressions.
+The dialogue takes place over six days, with each day devoted to a particular topic--and the ensuing digressions.
 The role of the linguist is to present the fundamentals of the minimalist program of contemporary generative grammar.
 Although the linguist serves essentially as a voice for Noam Chomsky's ideas, he is not intended to be a portrait of Chomsky himself.
-The other scientist functions as a kind of devil's advocate, making the arguments that linguists tend to face from those in the "harder" sciences.

 This collection of essays presents an up-to-date overview of research in the minimalist program of linguistic theory.
 The book includes a new essay by Noam Chomsky as well as original contributions from other renowned linguists.Contributors : Andrew Barss, Zeljko Boskovic, Noam Chomsky, Hamida Demirdache, Hiroto Hoshi, Kyle Johnson, Roger Martin, Keiko Murasugi, Javier Ormazabal, Mamoru Saito, Daiko Takahashi, Juan Uriagereka, Myriam Uribe-Extebarria, Ewa Willim.